When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Schedule an appointment

-Having the ability to schedule appointments with doctors is one of the core features within Zocdoc.
+Being able to book appointments with on-demand healthcare providers is one of the core features within Zocdoc.

-Using Bubble, it’s possible to build this experience using a combination of repeating group and popup elements.
+Using Bubble, it’s possible to build these types of advanced features using a combination of repeating group and popup elements.

 We’ll start by adding a repeating group on our results page within our existing doctors repeating group.
-As this element will be used to display appointments times, we’ll configure the data type to be a time slot.
+Since this element will be used to display appointment times, we’ll configure the data type to be a time slot.

 Displaying a list of doctor appointment times in a no-code Zocdoc clone